technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 5/Lab 5 - Create a custom API using Power Platform CLI and Visual Studio.docx.md

     ![A screenshot of a computer program Description automatically generated](./media/image3.png)

 4. You should now be in the CustomAPIlAB folder.
-Run the command below to initialize a new Dataverse plugin class library.
+Run the command below to initialize a new Dataverse plug-in class library.

      +++pac plugin init+++

     ![A screenshot of a computer Description automatically generated](./media/image4.png)

-6. Dataverse plugin class library creation should be successful.
+6. The Dataverse plug-in class library creation should be successful.

      ![A screenshot of a computer Description automatically generated](./media/image5.png)